 And all the congregation lifted up their voice, and cried; and the people wept that night.
 And all the children of Israel murmured against Moses and against Aaron: and the whole congregation said unto them, Would God that we had died in the land of Egypt! or would God we had died in this wilderness!
 And wherefore hath the LORD brought us unto this land, to fall by the sword, that our wives and our children should be a prey? were it not better for us to return into Egypt?
 And they said one to another, Let us make a captain, and let us return into Egypt.

-There are giants in the land and walled cities we are not able to go up against this people.
+There are giants in the land and walled cities we are not able to go up against these people.

 We as Christians can be no better at times.
-Stop relying on your own strength, your own goodness, your own works, your own sight, on your own able… because you were never able.
-It is only through Christ Jesus we obtain victory we were never, ever able.
+Stop relying on your own strength, your own goodness, your own works, your own sight, on your own ability… because you were never able.
+It is only through Christ Jesus we obtain the victory that we were never, ever able.

-So now instead of standing with God and relying on God they want to overthrow Moses, find new leaders, and go back to the bondage they were just delivered out of.
-All because they did not walk by faith and their entire decision making process was dictated to by sight.
+So now instead of standing with God and relying on God, they want to overthrow Moses, find new leaders, and go back to the bondage they were just delivered out of.
+All because they did not walk by faith and their entire decision-making process was dictated by sight.

 Then Moses and Aaron fell on their faces before all the assembly of the congregation of the children of Israel.
 And Joshua the son of Nun, and Caleb the son of Jephunneh, which were of them that searched the land, rent their clothes: And they spake unto all the company of the children of Israel, saying, The land, which we passed through to search it, is an exceeding good land.
 If the LORD delight in us, then he will bring us into this land, and give it us; a land which flows with milk and honey.
 Only rebel not ye against the LORD, neither fear ye the people of the land; for they are bread for us: their defence is departed from them, and the LORD is with us: fear them not.
 (Numbers 14:5-9)

 This is walking by faith.
 Let’s itemize what they said…